botmate/botmate/README.md

 ### 💎 Easy to use

 With minimal setup, you can get your bots up and running in no time.
-BotMate is designed to be user-friendly for both developers and non-technical users.
-It uses SQLite as the default database, so you don't need to worry about setting up a database server.
+BotMate is designed to be user-friendly for both developers and non-technical users alike.
+You can easily manage your bots from a single dashboard, making it easy to keep track of all your bots in one place.

 ### 🌎 Multi-platform

 Ever wanted to manage all your bots in one place?
 BotMate supports multiple platforms, including Discord, Slack, and Telegram.
 You can easily manage all your bots from a single dashboard.
-More platforms will be added in the future.

 ## Installation